Google says this laptop is "for everyone." Let's see...

 That's only part of the decision, however.

+you're using.)
 Regardless of the technical caveats, however, it remains true that you can't install, say, Microsoft Office or Adobe Photoshop Elements on a Chromebook.
 That's not what the Chromebook is about.
+You need two hands to open the Chromebook; the hinge is reasonably stiffIt's

 Specifications